-Tea is considered the most consumed beverage in the world behind water, however 78% of the tea consumed worldwide is black and only about 20% is green.1
+Tea is the most consumed beverage in the world behind water.
+However, 78 percent of the tea consumed worldwide is black and only about 20 percent is green.

-Green tea is made from un-oxidized leaves and is one of the less processed types of tea (with white tea the least) and therefore contains one of the most antioxidants and beneficial polyphenols.
+Green tea is made from unoxidized leaves and is one of the less processed types of tea (with white tea the least) and therefore contains the most antioxidants and beneficial polyphenols.

 According to the National Cancer Institute, the polyphenols in tea have been shown to decrease tumor growth in laboratory and animal studies and may protect against damage caused by ultraviolet UVB radiation.

-In countries where green tea consumption is high, cancer rates tend to be lower, but it is impossible to know for sure whether it is the green tea that prevents cancer in these specific populations or other lifestyle factors.
+In countries where green tea consumption is high, cancer rates tend to be lower, but it is impossible to know for sure whether it is the green tea that prevents cancer in these particular populations or other lifestyle factors.

-Studies have also shown the positive impacts of green tea on breast, bladder, ovarian, colorectal, esophageal, lung, prostate, skin and stomach cancer.
+Some studies have also shown the positive impacts of green tea on the following types of cancer:

-Researchers believe that it is the high level of polyphenols in tea that help kill cancerous cells and stop them from growing, however the exact mechanisms by which tea interacts with cancerous cells is unknown.
+Researchers believe that it is the high level of polyphenols in tea that helps kill cancerous cells and stop them from growing.
+However, the exact mechanisms by which tea interacts with cancerous cells is unknown.

-Other studies have shown a lack of preventative effects of tea on cancer.
-The amount of tea required for cancer-preventive effects has also varied widely in studies - from 2-10 cups per day.1
+However, other studies have not found that tea can reduce cancer risk.
+The amount of tea required for cancer-preventive effects also varies widely in studies - from 2-10 cups per day.

-In 2005, the FDA stated that "there is no credible evidence to support qualified health claims for green tea consumption and a reduced risk of gastric, lung, colon/rectal, esophageal, pancreatic, ovarian, and combined cancers."1
+In 2005, the Food and Drug Administration (FDA) stated, "there is no credible evidence to support qualified health claims for green tea consumption and a reduced risk of gastric, lung, colon/rectal, esophageal, pancreatic, ovarian, and combined cancers."